SafeExamBrowser/seb-server/docs/lmssetup.rst

   with SEB Server.
 Note that Moodle integration is implemented partially within SEB Server version 1.1.x.
 Only the course access feature is implemented and the course restriction feature will come with a future SEB Server release

 - **Moodle with SEB Server Plugin**: The `SEB Server Plugin for Moodle <https://github.com/ethz-let/moodle-quizzaccess_sebserver>`_ is new and supported by SEB Server since version 1.5.
-  With this plugin installed on Moodle side, SEB Server as able to more efficiently communicate with Moodle to fetch course data as well as restricting the quiz in Moodle side
+  With this plugin installed on Moodle side, SEB Server is able to more efficiently communicate with Moodle to fetch course data as well as restricting the quiz on Moodle side
   For SEB only access, using a auto-generated Browser Exam Key (BEK) for SEB restriction.
-Also the Moodle user name resolving for SEB Server monitoring is less error prone especially if SSO or other login provider for Moodle is involved.
-Furthermore the new SEB Server Plugin for Moodle is constantly extended and improved with new features in the future.
+Also the Moodle user name resolving for SEB Server monitoring is less error prone especially if Single Sign On some kind of login provider for Moodle is involved.
+Furthermore the new SEB Server Plugin for Moodle will be constantly extended and improved with new features in the future.

-- **Ans Delft**: This type is to bind SEB Server with an `Ans Delft <https://ans.app/>`_ LMS instance.
+- **Ans Delft**: This type is to bind SEB Server with an `Ans Delft <https://ans.app/>`_ LMS.
 With the API credentials from an Ans Delft instance, SEB Server is able to connect to the Ans LMS and provide the common features for Course-Access, SEB Restriction and LMS User Session resolving.

-- **Open Olat**: This type is to bind SEB Server with an `Open Olat <https://www.openolat.com/>`_ LMS instance.
+- **Open Olat**: This type is to bind SEB Server with an `Open Olat <https://www.openolat.com/>`_ LMS.
 With the API credentials from an Open Olat instance, SEB Server is able to connect to the Olat LMS and provide the common features for Course-Access, SEB Restriction and LMS User Session resolving.
 For more information please contact the Olat Development-Team at `OpenOLAT UZH <https://www.zi.uzh.ch/en/teaching-and-research/software-elearning/olat.html>`_

-The "LMS Server Address" is the root URL to connect to the LMS server with HTTP over the Internet or intranet.
+The **"LMS Server Address"** is the root URL to connect to the LMS server with HTTP over the Internet or intranet.
 This is usually the URL that is also used with the Browser to connect to the main page of the LMS system.
 And additionally the credentials that have been created with the creation of the :ref:`lms-api-account-label` has to be set in the LMS Setup the make the SEB Server able to securely connect to the LMS.
-The API credentials that consists of a client-name and a client-secret must be used with the "LMS Server Username" and the "LMS Server Password" fields of the LMS Setup form on SEB Server.
+The API credentials that consists of a client-name and a client-secret must be used with the **"LMS Server Username"** and the **"LMS Server Password"** fields of the LMS Setup form on SEB Server.

+Alternatively to **"LMS Server Username"** and **"LMS Server Password"** you can use a direct **Access Token** to connect to the LMS API if the respective LMS allows to generate and use an access token directly.

 If the SEB Server running behind a proxy server or a firewall between SEB Server den LMS, the additional proxy settings can be used to setup the proxy-connection.